JoshLorDeveloper/GroupMaker/README.md

 # GroupMaker
 An intelligent group maker.

+**Download Instructions***

-*If the application does not run on download, please download the most recent version of java.
+*If the application fails to run, please download the most recent version of java.
 Thank you.